lafranceinsoumise/nuntius/README.md

 ## License

-Copyright is owned by Guillaume Royer and Arthur Cheysson.
+Copyright is owned by Jill Royer and Arthur Cheysson.

 You can use Nuntius under GPLv3 terms.